QubitPi/QubitPi/README.md

 >
 > That boy is presenting himself on this page.
 Nothing is here except for his consuming passion for Big Data

-My name is Jiaqi Liu and I am now a CEO and Co-Founder of a [data-tech startup](https://github.com/stealth-tech-startup).
+My name is Jiaqi.
+I am a CEO and Co-Founder of a [data-tech startup](https://github.com/stealth-tech-startup).
 We are looking for passionated minds of all backgrounds to join us!

 I'm thriving on creating a future where people never dominate the machine and machines won't slave the human; instead they become happier together.
 I also belive that the world tomorrow belongs to [right-brainers](https://www.danpink.com/books/whole-new-mind/), those who are creative and excels in Design and Persuasion.